itsnotrin/Clipshare/readme.md

 An easy and fast self-hosted application to share your best moments with your friends.
 <br>

+# NOTICE:
+You may notice that the repo has been marked as archived.
+This is temporary as I'm working on other projects at the moment and do not have the time to work on this project.
+It is something that I would like to complete at some point in time however so I will not be deleting it.
+Thank you for understanding!

 # Contents

 - [What is ClipShare](#what-is-clipshare)